 We believe that as Jewish followers of Yeshua, we are called to maintain our Jewish Biblical heritage and remain a part of our people, Israel, and the universal Body of Believers.
 This is part of our identity and a witness to the faithfulness of God.

 Romans 3:1-4, 1 Corinthians 7:17-18, Acts 21:20-24

 We believe that marriage is a holy estate, ordained by God to be entered into by one man and one woman.

 We believe that homosexuality and changing one's gender are sins according to the Bible and the laws of God.
 God loves all people, including those who practice homosexuality, and we seek to demonstrate His love to them and plead with them to turn from these sins and receive His forgiveness.
 But none who continue in their practice of these sins can be members, employees or hold positions of leadership in this congregation.

 Women in Leadership

 The role of women in leadership is a critical issue for any congregation because it has very practical implications.
 It is not like discussions of more abstract theological issues.
-It directly effects how we organize ourselves to accomplish our purposes.
-It is also a complex issue requiring study of several relevant Bible passages and considering which statements in the Bible hold across cultures and which are situation specific.
+It directly affects how we organize ourselves to accomplish our purposes.
+It is also a complex issue requiring the study of several relevant Bible passages and considering which statements in the Bible hold across cultures and which are situation specific.

 Please click on the link below to read our position paper on this important issue.